-I’m Joe, a data scientist and computational ecologist at the Natural History Museum, interested in the causes and consequences of global biodiversity change (particularly pollinators and insects), the power of online data in quantifying biodiversity awareness, and all things interdisciplinary research.
+I’m Joe, a data scientist and computational ecologist at the University of Cambridge (Leverhulme Early Career Fellow), interested in the causes and consequences of global biodiversity change (particularly pollinators and insects), unconventional monetary policy intervention for biodiversity change, and all things interdisciplinary research.

 Prior to my PhD I worked at UNEP-WCMC building automated data handling systems for wildlife trade data, and at the journal Scientific Reports in manuscript peer-review and decisions.